mirego/dispatch/README.md

 When a pull request is opened, Dispatch selects a list of users that will be requested for a review:

-* One recent repository contributor
+* One or many recent repository contributor
 * One reviewer _per stack_
 * One or many learners _per stack_ (who will only be mentionned in the request comment)